Drew72-ita/UTXOscope/README.md

 python3 UTXOscope.py

-Entering the six parameters (requested on five separate prompt at startup):
+Entering the six parameters (requested on five separate prompts at startup):

 84000 5 500 3 89504 B